 Laboratory testing is one of the most important diagnostic tools in veterinary medicine because it provides information about the internal organs and blood stream.
 West Ashley Veterinary Clinic is fully-equipped with a laboratory that allows us to perform a variety of tests.
 These tests allow us to rapidly diagnose a multitude of conditions.

-Our clinic is also equipped with SNAP testing technology, which allows us to test for various contagious diseases with a single blood test.
+Our animal hospital is also equipped with SNAP testing technology, which allows us to test for various contagious diseases with a single blood test.
 This testing takes just a few minutes and requires only a small blood sample.
 Some of the diseases that can be diagnosed with SNAP testing include:

 - Canine heartworm disease

 - Feline leukemia (FeLV)

 Pet Skin & Ear Cytology

 Skin cytology involves collecting samples from various areas of the body, including the skin and ears.
 The samples can be obtained by superficial skin scrapes, swabs for culture, impression smears, or aspiration (masses).
 Cytological evaluations under the microscope are performed by our veterinarians and technicians.
 This way we can diagnose parasites, infections (bacterial and fungal), inflammation, some types of cancer and other conditions.
 In some cases, we send these samples to pathology or microbiology for analysis.